 Credential and financial phishing have been at epidemic levels for years.
-While email filters and authentication systems have helped turn the tide against phishing actors, criminals have turned to social engineering to continue to make money off of these schemes.
+While email filters and authentication systems have helped turn the tide against phishing actors and create phishing awareness, criminals have turned to social engineering to continue to make money off of these schemes.
 In particular, many phishers are engaging in two types of attacks that rely on social engineering.
 One is business email compromise (BEC).
 In BEC attacks, threat actors target enterprise users in the finance or executive teams with emails and out-of-band communications designed to trick them into wiring large amounts of money to incorrect bank accounts or sending large amounts of personal information to spoofed email accounts.
 The other technique is part of a broader trend that we have observed gaining traction in late 2016 and into 2017: SMS phishing.

 SMS phishing, though not new, is on the rise, targeting consumers and enterprises alike and actors are introducing new techniques to increase its effectiveness.
 Previously, SMS phishing generally involved a text message with a single link to a fake account login page.
 Figures 1 and 2 show a ‘traditional’ message and mobile phishing template designed to capture login information for a cellular provider account.